-The subdivision request is for three (3) lots in keeping with the existing RS-7.5 zoning.
-Although a dedicable water system is a requirement of the code, the subject property has only one water meter available.
-The existing water system is not adequate to support the 3-lot subdivision.
-It would be unreasonable to expect the owners to construct the required service upgrades to serve two of the three (3) lots.
-Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for two lots of the pending 3-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.
+The subdivision request is for three (3) lots in keeping with the existing A-5a zoning.
+Although a dedicable water system is a requirement of the code, it would be unreasonable for the subdividers alone to shoulder the costs associated with upgrading the DWS system to service the subject property and the proposed subdivided lots.
+It would be unreasonable to expect the owners to construct the required service facilities upgrades and extensions to serve the three (3) lots.
+Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 3-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.